roman-ryzenadvanced/glm.47-launched-and-it-is-beast/README.md

 - **Extended Context Window (200K):** Capable of handling massive codebases in a single prompt, allowing it to "remember" entire file structures better than any previous iteration.
 - **Deep Thinking Mode:** Forced systematic reasoning for high-complexity architectural tasks.
 It traverses a "Tree of Thoughts" to ensure logic consistency.
 - **All-Tools Capabilities:** Autonomously browses the web, executes code, and interprets data to solve complex engineering problems without human hand-holding.
-- **Extreme Efficiency:** Proprietary architecture delivering high inference speeds at 25X lower cost than Claude 4.5 Opus.
+- **Extreme Efficiency:** Proprietary architecture delivering high inference speeds at a significantly lower cost than current industry standards like **Claude 3.5 Sonnet**.

 ---